txty-io/texterify/README.md

 yarn start:watcher
 ```

-Having done that you can open [http://localhost:3000](http://localhost:3000) and see your local development instance of Texterify.
+Having done that you can open [http://localhost:3000](http://localhost:3000) and see your local development instance of Txty.

-Make sure to also check out our development docs page at [https://docs.texterify.com/development](https://docs.texterify.com/development).
+Make sure to also check out our development docs page at [https://docs.txty.io/development](https://docs.txty.io/development).

 <h2 id="troubleshooting">👀 Troubleshooting</h2>